bgoussen/odeGUTS/cran-comments.md

 * Added the missing value fields in the corresponding .Rd files

-* Rewritten and unwrapp the examples when possible.
+* Rewritten and unwrap the examples when possible.

 ## Test environments